JordyRo1/JordyRo1/README.md

 - 👋 Hi, I’m @JordyRo1
 - 👀 I’m interested in ethereum, starknet and life.
-- 🌱 I’m currently learning Cairo
+- 🌱 Full Stack and Blockchain engineer.

 <!---